mpv-player/mpv/README.md

 mpv is based on mplayer2, which in turn is based on the original MPlayer (also called mplayer, mplayer-svn, mplayer1).
-Many changes have been made, a large part of which is incompatible or completely changes how the player behaves.
+Many changes have been made, a large part of which is incompatible or completely changed how the player behaves.
 Although there are still many similarities to its ancestors, mpv should generally be treated as a completely different program.